exalearn/electrolyte-design/README.md

 The environment should be run on a Linux system.
 Detailed installation instructions will be provided after merging this project with [Colmena](https://colmena.readthedocs.io/en/latest/installation.html).

+## Running Workflows

+The `colmena` folder contains the run scripts for different design applications, each housed in different directories.
+Each directory contains the necessary run files and a README.

+Specific applications include:

+- `ip-single-fidelity`: The application studied in our SC21 submission
+- `atomization-energy-no-retrain`: The test application used to evaluate scaling of inference tasks